gravitational/teleport/rfd/0078-login-rules.md

 // loginrule_service.proto
 ...

 // LoginRuleService provides CRUD methods for the LoginRule resource. service LoginRuleService {
   // CreateLoginRule creates a login rule if one with the same name does not
   // already exist, else it returns an error.
   // (RFD note) Used for: tctl create rule.yaml rpc CreateLoginRule(CreateLoginRuleRequest) returns (CreateLoginRuleResponse);

   // UpsertLoginRule creates a login rule if one with the same name does not
   // already exist, else it replaces the existing login rule.
   // (RFD note) Used for: tctl create -f rule.yaml rpc UpsertLoginRule(UpsertLoginRuleRequest) returns (UpsertLoginRuleResponse);

   // GetLoginRule retrieves a login rule described by the given request. rpc GetLoginRule(GetLoginRuleRequest) returns (LoginRule);

-    // ListLoginRules lists all login rules.
-    rpc GetLoginRules(ListLoginRulesRequest) returns (ListLoginRulesResponse);
+  // ListLoginRules lists all login rules. rpc ListLoginRules(ListLoginRulesRequest) returns (ListLoginRulesResponse);

-    // DeleteLoginRule deletes an existing login rule. rpc DeleteToken(DeleteLoginRuleRequest) returns (google.protobuf.Empty);
+  // DeleteLoginRule deletes an existing login rule. rpc DeleteLoginRule(DeleteLoginRuleRequest) returns (google.protobuf.Empty);
-};
+}

 // CreateLoginRuleRequest is a request to create a login rule. message CreateLoginRuleRequest {
   // LoginRule is the login rule to be created.
   LoginRule login_rule = 1;
-};
+}

 // CreateLoginRuleResponse is a response to a CreateLoginRule request. message CreateLoginRuleResponse {
   // LoginRule is the login rule as created.
   LoginRule login_rule = 1;
-};
+}

 // UpsertLoginRuleRequest is a request to upsert a login rule. message UpsertLoginRuleRequest {
   // LoginRule is the login rule to be created.
   LoginRule login_rule = 1;
-};
+}

 // UpsertLoginRuleReponse is a response to an UpsertLoginRule request. message UpsertLoginRuleResponse {
   // LoginRule is the login rule as created.
   LoginRule login_rule = 1;
-};
+}

 // GetLoginRuleRequest is a request to get a single login rule. message GetLoginRuleRequest {
   // Name is the name of the login rule to get. string name = 1;
-};
+}

 // ListLoginRulesRequest is a paginated request to list all login rules. message ListLoginRulesRequest {
-    // PageSize is The maximum number of login rules to return in a single reponse. int32 page_size = 1;
+  // PageSize is The maximum number of login rules to return in a single
+  // reponse.
+  int32 page_size = 1;

   // PageToken is the NextPageToken value returned from a previous
-    // ListLoginRules request, if any.
-    string page_token = 1;
+  // ListLoginRules request, if any. string page_token = 2;
 }

-message ListLoginRulesResponse {
+// ListLoginRulesResponse is a paginated response to a ListLoginRulesRequest. message ListLoginRulesResponse {
   // LoginRules is the list of login rules. repeated LoginRule login_rules = 1;

   // NextPageToken is a token to retrieve the next page of results, or empty
   // if there are no more results. string next_page_token = 2;
-};
+}

+// DeleteLoginRuleRequest is a request to delete a login rule. message DeleteLoginRuleRequest {
+  // Name is the name of the login rule to delete. string name = 1;
+}
 ```

 ### Resource RBAC